 Sirius International has the ability to pay dividends up to Sirius Bermuda subject to the availability of unrestricted equity, calculated in accordance with the Swedish Act on Annual Accounts in Insurance Companies and the Swedish Supervisor Authorities ("Swedish FSA").
 Unrestricted equity is calculated on a consolidated group account basis and on a parent account basis.
 Differences between the two include but are not limited to accounting for goodwill, subsidiaries (with parent accounts stated at original foreign exchange rates), taxes and pensions.
 Sirius International's ability to pay dividends is limited to the "lower of" unrestricted equity as calculated within the group and parent accounts.
 As of December 31, 2015, Sirius International had \$334 million (based on the December 31, 2015 SEK to USD exchange rate) of unrestricted equity on a parent account basis (the lower of the two approaches) available to pay dividends in 2016.
-The amount of dividends available to be paid by Sirius International in any given year is also subject to cash flow and earnings generated by Sirius International's business, as well as to dividends received from its subsidiaries.
-Earnings generated by Sirius International paid \$195 million of dividends to its immediate parent.
+The amount of dividends available to be paid by Sirius International in any given year is also subject to cash flow and earnings generated by Sirius International's business that are allocated to the Safety Reserve are not available to pay dividends (see "Safety Reserve" on the next page).
+During 2015, Sirius International paid \$195 million of dividends to its immediate parent.